-Personally, I am trying to help people, whether with healing, guidance or visions.
+I am trying to help people, whether with healing, guidance or visions.
 I create a safe container for them to receive what they need from the Great Creator, their ancestors, and their spirit guides.
 I utilize all aspects available to me in this modern world.
 I am thankful I have so much information at my access, so many tools from so many cultures, so many beautiful elders who have willingly shared with me.
 It has been an honor.
 The work that I perform represents the culmination of decades of spiritual, geographical and socio-cultural journeying.
-Therefore it hurts my feelings when I am criticized for charging for my services or accused of cultural appropriation.

-I was called to indigenous teachings over 20 years ago after I sat in my ﬁrst lodge.
+The sweat lodge is not something to be taken lightly.
+I am very serious about mine.
+I adhere to all the standards I have been taught over many years from my Lakota and Mayan elders.
+I was called to indigenous teachings over 20 years ago after I sat in my first lodge.
 The healing was more than transformative and unbelievably life-changing.
 I was an addict then and in desperate need of help.
 While in recovery, I decided I wanted to learn more.
 In an attempt to learn servitude, I volunteered at the American Indian Center in Chicago.
 I helped to do their landscaping, worked in the food pantry, made fry bread at events and gathered all the gifts for Toy for Tots from the surrounding suburbs.
 Despite being told that it would have a hard road to travel, I maintained my interest in the sweat lodge and other healing modalities and, several years later, I started working with a Lakota/Cherokee elder.
-I became a ﬁre tender and spent years working and learning from him.
-One year we did a lodge every single week, right through the winter.
+I became a fire tender and spent years working and learning from him.
+One year, we did a lodge every single week, right through the winter.
 In the end, he gifted me ALL the songs.
 He told me, “The Lakota kids aren't learning this.”
 He continued, “We need someone to carry on the traditions or it will all be lost.”
 He gave me the name Path Keeper and told me that my job was to help heal people and to keep the red path alive.
 I honor that.

 In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of Buddhism, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
 Other learning processes that helped form who I am include studying sacred plant medicines with the Shipibo in Peru and worked in a healing center in the Amazon Jungle.

 Six years ago, I rented space on an organic farm.
 The land was very spiritually charged and the owner invited me to build a lodge.
 He had wanted one for quite some time.
 I met with my Lakota elder and asked for permission.
 I did another vision quest and he gifted me my pipe.
 He said, “You cannot charge for this lodge and you must hold one for all who call for it.”
 I built the lodge and soon I was receiving calls from those in need of healing, including addicts.
-I have recovered myself (that is the right term..ask me about it), and I always answered everyone's call.
+Having recovered myself I always answer anyone's call.
 I never charged.
 I did this for years.
 The fact is, I was losing money.
-I couldn't aﬀord to do the healing anymore with all the costs it incurs.
-In order to run a lodge there are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
+I couldn't aﬀord to do the healing anymore with all the costs that the lodge incurs.
+There are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
 Plus the cost of renting the land.
 It all adds up.
 I went back to my elder and asked if I could charge.
 He said, “Of course.
 You have paid your dues.
 I didn't want you to go broke healing people.
 You have earned it.”